gad0lin/awesome-kanban/README.md

 # awesome-kanban
-A collaborative list of awesome kanban resources,inspired by awesome-python and listed on awesome-awesomeness.
+A collaborative list of awesome kanban resources,inspired by awesome repository